Supply Chain Coordination Limited

 The Secretary of State for Health and Social Care is the company's sole shareholder.
 Matt Hancock, then Secretary of State, set out in a letter dated 28 March 2019 the company's purpose, tasks, performance indicators, objectives, funding and governance.

-On beginning operations, the company's non-executive chair was Jim Spittle, and its CEO was Jin Sahota.
+The company's first non-executive chair was Jim Spittle, and its CEO was Jin Sahota.
 In September 2020, Sahota resigned.
 Andrew New, the group director for purchasing and supply chain at JCB was appointed to succeed him in July 2021.